THE WALL & REEDS, Arts District Los Angeles, Hermann Lederle

 December 28, 2022

-Casa Milk La Pedrera Gaudi Room, Barcelona
+Casa Mila La Pedrera Gaudi Room, Barcelona

 The Brain Cake event calls on the artist to let himself be seduced by this exquisite moment of escape, find his ingredients, leave his brain free to stop and free itself, finding its relief in the meal or perhaps just in the contemplation of a new artwork.